meeroslav/gulp-json-config/README.md

 [![Dependency Status][depstat-image]][depstat-url]
 [![Code Climate][codeclimate-image]][codeclimate-url]

-> A plugin for Gulp to combine several JSON config files
-> into several combined files based on rule-set
+> A plugin for Gulp to combine JSON config files into combined files based on rule-set and modification function

 **Gulp-json-config** parses JSON files, combines them into single file or when rule set provided into several combined files based on rules.
 See [Basic usage](#basic-usage) and [Advanced usage](#advanced-usage) below.

 **Note:** NodeJs v4 or above and Gulp are required.
+**Warning:** Version v2.x.x is not backwards compatible with version 1.0.1.

 ## Installation